 It flourished in South Florida, particularly the Florida Keys, hence the current common name of Key lime.
-Due to hurricane-depleted soils, locals switched from pineapple commercial crops to limes in 1906, and business boomed until a hurricane once again reared and wiped out the lime groves, never to be restored.
+Due to hurricane-depleted soils, locals switched from pineapple commercial crops to limes in 1906, and business boomed until a hurricane once again reared and wiped out the lime groves.
+They were never to be restored.
 Today, most Key limes come from Mexico.

 Key limes are much smaller (ping-pong to golfball-sized) than Persian limes, nearly spherical, thin-skinned, and often contain a few seeds.
 Green key limes are actually immature fruits, prized for their acidity.
 As they ripen to a yellow color, the acid content diminishes greatly, resulting in a sweeter fruit.

-The juice is used for syrups, , , and of course, Key Lime Pie.
+The juice is used for syrups and of course, Key Lime Pie.
 Alas, most commercially available Key lime pies these days are made from the frozen concentrate of the Persian lime, not the Key lime.
+If you've never had a true Key lime pie it's worth seeking out.

 More about Limes and Lime Recipes: